draky-dev/docs/docs/reference/addons/draky-entrypoint-addon.md

 ## Override any files inside the container

-You can override many files inside the container in a bit cleaner way than adding many volumes.
+You can override many files inside the container in a cleaner way than adding many volumes.
 To achieve that, you need to mount a single volume `/draky-entrypoint.resources` inside the container.

 ```yaml